 Since I’m a homemaker, I try to prioritize him by taking care of his food needs.
 He likes to eat healthy so I try to have things prepared that are convenient for him to grab as he runs out.

-You can also food prep, or there are many other ways to show love…make his coffee in the morning, help him with a project, or plan a date night.
+You can also food prep, or there are many other ways to show love and prioritize your spouse…make his coffee in the morning, help him with a project, or plan a date night.

 10. Learn his Love Language so you can love him better

-Knowing this has allowed us to express that love better to each other.
+Knowing this has allowed us to express that love better to each other, and be better at prioritizing marriage.

 Even with the best intentions, I still often fail at getting it right.
 Each day we have to give each other new grace as we work through new events.
 I try to refocus on putting God first and my husband second, and do my best from there!